11 Ways To Wear Polka-Dot Nails — Summer’s Sweetest Micro Trend

 ‘80s Excess

-An homage to the more-is-more aesthetic of the ‘80s, where polka-dot power two-pieces once reigned supreme, this jewelry manicure by Hattonnails embraces opulence in the best way.
+An homage to the more-is-more aesthetic of the ‘80s, where polka-dot power two-pieces once reigned supreme, this jewellery manicure by Hattonnails embraces opulence in the best way.
 Quiet luxury?
 We don’t know her.

 Milky Sorbet